Archuser202/AReallyGoodWindowsSetup/README.md

-Here is the Nerd font I am using : JetBrainsMono Nerd Font Propo (you can use any font I gave )
+Here is the Nerd font I am using : Monocraft nerd font (you can use any font I gave )

 Settings config : https://github.com/Abhiramkk/MyEntireWindowsSetup/blob/main/configs/Terminal.json